BOS - LAS

 What is the cheapest month to fly from Boston to Las Vegas?

-The cheapest month for flights from Boston to Las Vegas is September, where tickets cost ₹ 24,788 on average.
-On the other hand, the most expensive months are April and March, where the average cost of tickets is ₹ 40,312 and ₹ 39,727 respectively.
+The cheapest month for flights from Boston to Las Vegas is January, where tickets cost ₹ 30,178 (return) on average.
+On the other hand, the most expensive months are April and December, where the average cost of round-trip tickets is ₹ 36,638 and ₹ 36,638 respectively.

 How far in advance should I book a flight from Boston to Las Vegas?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Boston to Las Vegas, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Boston to Las Vegas, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from Boston to Las Vegas, you should book around 2 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 26 days before departure.
+To get a below average price on the flight from Boston to Las Vegas, you should book around 3 weeks before departure, which saves you about 46% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 7 weeks before departure.

 Good to know